Graduate Student Travel Grant

 - Make sure that advisor or department chair submits a letter of reference, which includes confirmation that departmental and/or institutional conference travel funds are insufficient.
 The referee will get an e-mail notification on how to submit the letter via the application site.
 The reference letter is due by June 7.

-Awards will be disbursed upon presentation of receipts in the weeks following the convention.
+Awards will be disbursed upon presentation of a grant disbursement form along with accompanying expense receipts in the weeks following the convention.